-The instant editing function will only be available if you have activated Javascript and is only possible for certain elements of an item's display.
-You can recognize such elements in that, whenever you move the mouse pointer over them, an editing frame appears around them.
+The instant editing function will only be available if you have activated Javascript, and it can only be used with certain elements of each item.
+You can identify these elements by moving the mouse pointer over them, whereby an editing frame will appear.

 Additionally, each item has an edit display, in which all of its characteristics can be changed.
-Whether or not you are able to make changes to an item using both the instant editing function and the edit page depends on your access permission as well as the state of the item in question.
-You can learn more about this in Sections 7.3 on page 167, and 6.3 on page 126.
+Whether or not you are allowed to make changes to an item will depend on your access permission and the state of the item in question (see Sections 7.3 on page 172, and 6.3 on page 129).